oneapi-src/level-zero-spec/scripts/core/PROG.rst

 application action.
 The cost to ensure memory consistency may be implementation dependent.
-The performance of sharing command queues will be no worse than an application submitting work to OpenCL, calling clFinish followed by submitting an Level-Zero command list.
+The performance of sharing command queues will be no worse than an application submitting work to OpenCL, calling clFinish followed by submitting a Level-Zero command list.
 In most cases, command queue sharing may be much more efficient.

 Inter-Process Communication